 Course summary

-One of the first UK universities to teach Computer Science back in 1972, Keele takes pride in being at the forefront of computer science education and research today.
-The School of Computer Science and Mathematics offers an inclusive, dynamic community of experts with access to world-leading research and cutting-edge areas of industry, such as cloud computing, data mining and web technologies.
+As one of the first UK universities to teach Computer Science back in 1972, we take pride in being at the forefront of computer science education and research.

 Embarking on my journey as an international master’s student in AI and Data Science at Keele University has been nothing short of transformative.
 It’s far more than just academic pursuit; it’s about personal growth amidst a community that feels like family.
 The program blends cutting-edge labs and real-life projects with an engaging curriculum, all while fostering a vibrant spirit of camaraderie among peers.
 Keele stands out not just for its academic excellence, but for its warm, inclusive community that prepares you for the world beyond, bridging theory with practical application in a nurturing environment.